-Shorewood House is run by Meta House, Inc. Meta House has been providing substance use disorder treatment for women since 1963.
+Shorewood House is run by a Milwaukee-based nonprofit called Meta House, Inc. Meta House has been providing substance use disorder treatment for women since 1963.
 Shorewood House programming is built on over 50 years of experience helping women overcome drug and alcohol addiction.
 At Shorewood House, treatment is:

 - Gender Responsive